 Everything Mark does as a motivational speaker is about inspiring people to build resilience and collaborate with others so that they achieve more than they thought possible.

-Unbroken by blindness in 1998, Mark became an adventure athlete competing in ultra-endurance races across deserts, mountains, and the polar ice caps including being the first blind person to race to the South Pole.
+Unbroken by blindness in 1998, Mark became an adventure athlete competing in ultra- endurance races across deserts, mountains, and the polar ice caps including being the first blind person to race to the South Pole.
 He also won silver and bronze medals for rowing at the Commonwealth Games and set up a motivational speaking business.

 In 2010 a fall from a second story window nearly killed him.
 Mark broke his back and the damage to his spinal cord left him paralysed.
-Now he is on a new expedition, this time exploring the intersection where humans and technology collide to cure paralysis in our lifetime.
+Now he is on a new expedition, this time to cure paralysis in our lifetime by exploring the intersection where humans and technology collide.